Get FRF (Fire Rescue Fit) with the Fit For Duty 500

 50 Lunges (25 each leg)

-50 Towel Rows- I used a towel and wrapped it around a door to perform these body weight rows.
-You can click here to see some great options to pull-ups and/ or body rows if you don't have a lot of equipment.
+50 Towel Rows- I used a towel and wrapped it around a door to perform these bodyweight rows.
+You can click here to see some great options for pull-ups and/ or body rows if you don't have a lot of equipment.

 50 Plank Pulses (start with a plank, push hips up then return)